wingos80/thesis_notes/Master_notes.md

 - write progress report summarize what happened in todays meeting
 - look into shift cg, derive the correct equations for it and note it down in latex (in the progress report)
-	- Use table 7-2 in FD reader for stability derivatives as a function of cg pos,
+	- Use table 7-2 in FD reader (pg 198 in the pdf) for stability derivatives as a function of cg pos,
-	- for the control derivatives, only the pitching moment derivative wrt elevator deflection is affected by shift in cg (vertical force as derivative wrt deflection unaffected, use the following equation to derive cmde as a function of cg position: ![[Pasted image 20240416192244.png]]
+		- for the control derivatives, only the pitching moment derivative wrt elevator deflection is affected by shift in cg (vertical force as derivative wrt deflection unaffected, use the following equation to derive cmde as a function of cg position (from pg 196 in fd reader pdf): ![[Pasted image 20240416192244.png]]
 - implement correct shifted cg
 - run shifted cg from start and middle and compare and note down observations on progress report